ST. MARK’S, FITZROY

 During the interregnum in 1980 the Vestry decided that it would be unfair to inflict upon any prospective vicar the welfare work that had started with the Brothers giving out food and providing counselling.
 With a grant from the Brotherhood of St. Lawrence, they employed a parishioner, Peter Burke, to investigate what welfare needs the parish could provide in the Community Centre – a building which was erected in Brother Bill Nicholls’ time as St Mark’s Social Settlement.
 As a result of his investigations Peter Burke established St. Mark’s Community Centre as a place where men living in rooming houses could call in for friendship and spend the afternoon.
 Soon after it started a food distribution ministry previously done in they vicarage became part of the work.
 When Fr.
-David Peake came to the parish it was formally established as St. Mark’s Community Centre.
+David Peak came to the parish it was formally established as St. Mark’s Community Centre.

 Fr.
 David Peak concentrated on the people who came to the Community Centre.
 A new ministry was established as a result, but by contrast church attendance declined.
 In 1984 he became the licensee of the Napier Hotel & the congregation felt neglected.
 Soon after that he resigned from the parish, leaving a congregation of barely 25 people.
 Those working in the parish had a firm belief that there was a future for the parish.
 They saw a specific ministry for St Mark’s, and a particular role for it as a parish expressing the spirit of Vatican II in the Anglican diocese.

 There were Melbourne priests who were keen to come to St. Mark’s, for it was seen as a parish with a congregation committed to the Catholic faith, the liturgy, the Daily Office, Daily Mass, Benediction on Saturday nights, a ministry of social justice through the Community Centre, an obvious involvement in the community and a care for the marginalised.